ItsLastDay/StackOverflow_Map/use_bhtsne/README.md

 ### t-SNE
 [t-SNE](https://lvdmaaten.github.io/publications/papers/JMLR_2008.pdf) is a modification of SNE, proposed by van der Maaten and Hinton.
 It has the following differences from the original:
- - the KL divergence is is computed only once (per cost function evaluation) for join pobability distributions;
+ - the KL divergence is is computed only once (per cost function evaluation) for joint probability distributions;
  - [Student-t distribution](https://en.wikipedia.org/wiki/Student%27s_t-distribution) is used in low-dimensional space;
  - some minor tweaks to improve the quality of embeddings.

 ### t-SNE with optimizations
-In 2014, van der Maaten propesed an [optimized version](https://lvdmaaten.github.io/publications/papers/JMLR_2014.pdf) of t-SNE.
+In 2014, van der Maaten proposed an [optimized version](https://lvdmaaten.github.io/publications/papers/JMLR_2014.pdf) of t-SNE.
 It uses two approximation algorithms:
  - similarities for high-dimensional points are sparsely approximated using [Vantage Point Trees](http://stevehanov.ca/blog/index.php?id=130).
 The main idea is that distant points have low similarity anyway - so why bother looking at them?
 Just get a handful of nearest neighbours, compute similarities with them,